Close

 Save up to 70% on parking at Sydney Airport when you pre-book online.
 The earlier you book the more you can save!
 If you haven't prebooked in advance, you can also just drive in, take a ticket, and pay the applicable drive-up rates on exit.

-If you're travelling overseas, there are restrictions on the quantity of liquids, aerosols and gels and some powders (PLAGs) you may carry onboard, including those purchased from duty free.
+If you're travelling overseas, there are restrictions on the quantity of liquids, aerosols and gels and some powders (LAGs) you may carry onboard, including those purchased from duty free.
 These restrictions apply to all passengers leaving on international flights, as well as those transiting and/or travelling on the domestic leg of an international flight within Australia.
 Exemptions apply for medicines, medical products, medical devices and baby products that you may need during your journey.

-Flights within Australia are not subject to PLAGs restrictions for onboard baggage.
+Flights within Australia are not subject to LAGs restrictions for onboard baggage.
 However, if you are travelling domestically, but departing from our T1 International, you are subject to powder, liquid, aerosol and gel restrictions.

 Get in touch